PBW parametrizations and generalized preprojective algebras

-\end{enumerate} \end{enumerate} In fact, these are equivalent to the tropical Pl\"ucker relations \cite[Proposition 5.2]{Kam1}. \end{proof} \end{theorem} \begin{rem} Since $\mathsf{A}_2$ and $\mathsf{BC}_2$ type preprojective algebras with minimal symmetrizers are special biserial algebras, their module categories are understood by Auslander-Reiten theory \cite{BR}.
-However, for type $\mathsf{G}_2$ case, this approach is invalid.
-Especially, there exist infinitely many maximal rigid objects \footnote{The author was informed this result by C. Gei\ss\, and B. Leclerc while his stayed at Caen.
+Since $\mathsf{A}_2$ and $\mathsf{B}_2$ type generalized preprojective algebras with minimal symmetrizers are special biserial algebras, their module categories are understood by Auslander-Reiten theory~\cite{BR}.
+However, for type $\mathsf{G}_2$ case, this approach for explicit calculations for $2$-faces based is invalid.
+Especially, there exist infinitely many maximal rigid objects \footnote{The author was informed this result by C. Gei{\ss} and B. Leclerc while his stayed at Caen.
 He thanks for their kindness.}.
-But, also in this case, we expect maximal rigid objects in $\add{\Pi/I_w}$ also describe BZ data for type $\mathsf{G}_2$.
-A general theory about $\add{\Pi/I_w}$ will be appeared in the author's future work. \end{rem} Finally, we relate the crystal structure on GLS-nilpotent varieties and that of the set $\MV$ of MV-polytopes as an application.
-We recall the crystal structure on $\MV$, which has been developed by Kamnitzer \cite[section 3.6]{Kam2}. \begin{def-pro} Let $P\in\MV$ with vertex data $(\mu_{w})_{w\in W}$ and BZ data $(A_\gamma)_{\gamma\in\Gamma}$ and let
+But, also in this case, we expect that maximal rigid objects determined by some combinatorics of two-sided ideals $I_w$ describe BZ data for type $\mathsf{G}_2$.
+A general theory about this direction will appear in the author's future work. \end{rem} Finally, we relate the crystal structure on nilpotent varieties in \cite{GLS4} and that of the set $\MV$ of MV polytopes as a generalization of \cite[Theorem 6.3]{BK}.
+We recall the crystal structure on $\MV$, which has been developed by Kamnitzer~\cite[\S 3.6]{Kam2}. \begin{def-pro} Let $P\in\MV$ with vertex data $(\mu_{w})_{w\in W}$ and BZ data $(A_\gamma)_{\gamma\in\Gamma}$ and let

 Then, we define